Magyartanulas/magyartanulas.github.io/Section9.md

 * Hogyhogy nem kedvelsz őt? - (How come you don't like him/her?)
 * Péter mindig kedvelte a kockázatot, igaz? - (Péter always enjoyed (taking) risks, right?)
 * De Alex, talán kedvelnének jobb, ha nem mindig annyira méreg lennél. - ( But Alex, maybe they would like you better if you weren't always so angry.)

+## Bír - Casual Interest (incomplete)
+---

+If you casually like something then you can use `bír`, which among other meanings has a colloquial definition which translates closely to *I dig it* but without sounding like slang.

+*Table*

+*Examples*

 ## Szeret - Love
 ---